comboy/catcher/README.md

     E, [2012-10-30 11:00:32 #23305] ERROR -- : Exception raised by 'I'm gonnna do science here'
       [RuntimeError] oops
       (irb):3:in `block in irb_binding'
-      /comboy/projects/os/safe/lib/safe.rb:9:in `block'
+      /comboy/projects/os/catcher/lib/catcher.rb:9:in `block'
       (irb):2:in `irb_binding'
       (.. full backtrace here ..)

 And finally forget about Thread.new, just use:

-    Safe.thread "doing science" do
+    Catcher.thread "doing science" do
       # your stuff
     end

-Which is equal to Thread.new with Safe.block inside.
+Which is equal to Thread.new with Catcher.block inside.

-Description strings in Safe.block and Safe.thread are optional, but very much recommended.
+Description strings in Catcher.block and Catcher.thread are optional, but very much recommended.
 Comments and suggestions are very much welome.

 Happy threading.